 Taysom Hill sat down with Dick Harmon in an interview with the Deseret News.
-Taysom reflected on his time as an athlete, his time at BYU, and where he is now.
+During the interview, he reflected on his time as an athlete, his time at BYU, and where he is now.

 His NFL career started off with the Green Bay Packers.
-He said in the interview that when he signed with them in 2017, and it was such a change from college football, he gained a lot of insight working with professionals.
-“It was a learning experience not only from a mental standpoint and a physical standpoint, but just a routine standpoint.”
+He said in the interview that when he signed with the team in 2017 it was such a change from college football and he gained a lot of insight working with professionals.
+“It was a learning experience not only from a mental standpoint and a physical standpoint but just a routine standpoint.”
 Taysom said that it has really taught him a lot and will continue with him even after his career in football, which he hopes will be a long time.

 From the Packers, he was put on the special team for the New Orleans Saints where he said he found himself playing on the starting lineup on kickoff and punt return.
 After that, his roles increased.

 Dick Harmon asked Taysom about how it was to play as a rookie NFL player and what his goals were.
 Taysom responded and said that the NFL is a business.
 He also said that he still has two more years on his contract.
 He will be back for OTA (organized team activity) and training camp.
 In another interview with the advocate, Taysom said that he is really looking forward to another off-season where he can learn all the procedures and practices of the quarterback position.
 His goal is to play quarterback for the Saints.